 A few pages earlier in this chapter, Jankélévitch wrote of how, from an eschatological point of view—thinking of the end of time—noise, or sounds, may seem to be an island in the ocean or an oasis or enclosed garden in the midst of the desert (of silence).
 But from the perspective of what we like to call “real life,” silence is a break, a moment of discontinuity amid the incessant noisiness.

 Pascal famously wrote, « Le silence éternel de ces espaces infinis m’effraie. » The eternal silence of these infinite spaces terrifies me.
 This was the perspective of the seventeenth century.
-Now, “thanks” to our industry and technology, and to our physics and astronomy, it is not only that outer space no longer seems silent—and perhaps not even as infinite as it used to.
-For a rare—and perhaps extraordinarily courageous—few, silence is no longer so frightening.
-It could come to seem, we might say, like the light at the end of the tunnel.
+Now, “thanks” to our industry and technology, and to our physics and astronomy, it is not only that outer space no longer seems silent—and not even as infinite as it used to.
+For a rare, courageous few, silence is no longer so frightening.
+It could come to seem like the light at the end of the tunnel.

 — William Eaton, Zeteo Executive Editor